How to Legally Decline a Tenant: Setting Tenant Criteria

 1. Adequate income

-While a credit report is a great indicator as to a prospective tenant’s financial responsibility it is also crucial to verify whether or not the tenant actually makes enough money to afford the rent as well as the cost of living.
-A ratio of three times the income to rent is the industry standard, which typically shows that if any unforeseen expenses come up for the applicant, they are more likely to have enough money to pay their rent.
+While a credit report is a great indicator of a prospective tenant’s financial responsibility it is also crucial to get proof of income to verify whether or not the tenant makes enough money to afford the rent as well as the cost of living.

 1. Positive landlord references

-Finally, you should contact their previous landlord and ask them what it was like renting to this tenant, and whether or not they were any trouble at all.
-Most landlords will be happy to have a quick chat and as previous behavior is often predictive of future behavior this is often a very effective way to get important information about the prospective tenant.
-For example, you might ask whether or not they paid rent on time, complained a lot, and whether or not they looked after their previous rentals.
+Finally, you should contact their previous landlord to verify the tenant’s details and to ask them what it was like renting to this tenant.
+For example, you might ask whether or not they paid rent on time, complained a lot, and whether or not they looked after the property during their tenancy.

 2. Bad credit.
 This suggests they are not financially responsible.
 There are many reasons someone might have poor credit and as such, it is not always a definite no however, it suggests they are not financially responsible.

 3. Relevant criminal history.
-If you run a background check and discover the prospective tenant previously has a record for selling illicit goods for example then you may not want to risk renting to this tenant.
+If you run a background check and discover the prospective tenant previously has a record of selling illicit goods for example then you may not want to risk renting to this tenant.

 5. Poor references from prior landlords.
 If you go through the effort of chatting with a previous landlord only to find they have nothing but negative things to say about the tenant this could be a major red flag and a primary reason to reject a tenant’s rental application.

-In addition to being courteous, letting applicants know when and why they are rejected can be a really important step required to avoid legal issues.
 According to the Fair Credit Reporting Act (FCRA), you must provide a rental application denial letter if you take an adverse action against an applicant based in whole or in part on any consumer reports.
-Put simply, if a credit report, credit score, background, or eviction report factored into your decision to deny their rental application (even a little bit), then you must notify the applicant.

 An adverse action is when you either 1) deny an applicant, or 2) increase your requirements for applicants based on their applicant profile.
 The latter is known as an “accept on condition”.